Returning Home, Sweet Home

 After an extremely hesitant but positive response from a local authority that we could return home but must remain vigilant about the fires that are almost too close for comfort, we return home.

-Then again, I am a Professional Hobo – a homeless wanderer.
+Then again, I am The Professional Hobo – a proverbially homeless wanderer who only rented this house as a temporary base.
 This should not be as strange a sensation to me as it seems to be.

 Maybe it is because my cry is not a lone one; many people who have been evacuated and subsequently returned home are feeling similar things.
 All I can do is have confidence that our bed will soon enough feel like our bed, our kitchen table a place to eat, and our living room a place to relax.
 It will be a haven soon enough; this I must believe.